Skip to main content

 Greek offers opt-in capabilities for both:

-- Auto-redeem — receiving options while holding matched Collateral tokens burns the pair and returns collateral.
+• Auto-burn — receiving options while holding matched Receipt tokens pair-burns and returns collateral.

 Opting in

-By enabling this flag for your wallet, every option in that factory can have auto-mint and auto-redeem.
+By enabling this flag for your wallet, every option in that factory can have auto-mint and auto-burn.
 This is disabled by default.
 Both directions fire based on the sender's / receiver's opt-in independently.

 Auto-mint: sell-without-minting